 The allocation of ecosystem C to the aboveground following grassland afforestation leaves that C vulnerable to fire-related loss over the longer term (i.e., 10+ years) (Harmon [2001], Donovan et al. [2017]).
-In the U.S. Great Plains, mature juniper forest first are disproportionality more difficult to repress relative to their grass fire counterparts and more likely to become uncontrolled wildfires that negatively impact infrastructure, private property, and public health (Finney et al. [2011], Twidwell [2012], Twidwell et al. [2016]).
+In the U.S. Great Plains, mature juniper forest fires are disproportionality more difficult to repress relative to their grass fire counterparts and more likely to become uncontrolled wildfires that negatively impact infrastructure, private property, and public health (Finney et al. [2011], Twidwell [2012], Twidwell et al. [2016]).
 In the 2018 fire season, wildfire costs to the State of California alone were estimated at $148.5 (126.1–192.9) billion, or approximately 1.5 percent of the state’s annual $3 trillion GDP (Wang et al. [2021]).
 This figure includes direct costs, such as fire suppression costs and infrastructure destruction, and indirect costs such as human health impacts, lost livestock forage, and a depleted rural tax base.
-In 2012 fire season, Nebraska wildfires burned more than 500,000 acres, destroying over 60 structures, and incurring fire suppression costs alone of nearly $12 million (Nebraska Forest Service [2012]).
+In the 2012 fire season, Nebraska wildfires burned more than 500,000 acres, destroying over 60 structures, and incurring fire suppression costs alone of nearly $12 million (Nebraska Forest Service [2012]).
 This single, direct cost (versus the myriad direct and indirect costs of California fires) equates to roughly 4 percent of the State of Nebraska’s entire 2012 budget (Nebraska Legislature [2012]).
 The U.S. Department of Commerce estimates the annual national cost of wildfires to be $71.1 billion to $347.8 billion.

 Afforestation of U.S. Great Plains grasslands increases wildfire risk in a region without the historical precedent or infrastructure to manage such events (Andrews and Rothermel [1982], Bidwell et al. [2008], Twidwell et al. [2013], Donovan et al. [2017]), and presents material economic, ecological, and social risk to rural communities.